- spicy flavor or fragrance.

 Origin of spicery

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

 Examples from the Web for spicery

-They broke open warehouses in the spicery, the Cutlery and elsewhere.Oxford and its Story
+They broke open warehouses in the Spicery, the Cutlery and elsewhere.Oxford and its Story

-And herewithal there was such a savour as all the spicery in the world had been there.Le Morte D'Arthur, Volume II (of II)
+And herewithal there was such a savour as all the spicery of the world had been there.Le Morte D'Arthur, Volume II (of II)

 All that country grows good ginger; and therefore merchants go thither for spicery.Early Travels in Palestine

 One letter speaks of six ships coming out of France "with wyn and spicery full laden."Henry of Monmouth, Volume 1